 What types of childcare positions interest you?
 Do you want to care for children as a Sitter for a few hours during the weekend or find a full-time position caring for multiple children?
 Do you want to work with infants and toddlers or care for older children after school?
 Are you interested in earning more as a Family Assistant or do you prefer to stay focused only on childcare duties?
 Are you interested in Overnight care?
 Do you want to be responsible for pet care?
 Will you need to care for your child while also caring for additional children?
 Once you have determined what you’d like to do, you will be better able to find employment opportunities that suit your preferences.

 But reflection doesn’t stop there.
 In addition to deciding the types of childcare positions you are interested in, it’s also important to prioritize your employment goals.
 Do you want to work for a single-family or with several families as part of a Nanny share?
 Is a high hourly rate the most important factor or do you want some weekends off?
 Are you interested in household management duties such as light cooking and cleaning to earn a higher wage?
 What benefits are most important to you?

 List the qualifications and experiences you have in childcare.
-Do you have formal training such as an Amslee Institute Childcare certification or early childhood development classes?
+Do you have formal training such as a professional nanny certification from the US Nanny Institute or early childhood development classes?
 Are you certified in CPR and First Aid?
 Are you new to childcare or do you have paid childcare experience?
 Do you have specialized experience such as working with special needs, providing routine medical care, or volunteering to lead group classes at church?
 Have you taught a child any unique skills such as sign language or how to play a musical instrument?
 Are you fluent in another language?
 Do you have professional references, both written and former employers who are willing to speak with families seeking to hire you?